Nancy Grant, Executive Director

 Sarah began working under contract for the coalition in 2009 through her firm, Cushman Transportation Consulting, LLC.
 She brings skills in community organizing, planning, environmental education and experience as a master-certified auto mechanic.
 In 2012, Sarah and her family took a 4 month sabbatical to journey by bicycle through Maine, Atlantic Canada and Quebec.
 With only one car at home, Sarah loves the nudge it gives her to walk, bike, carpool and ride various bus routes to get to work and around town.

 Liz Hall grew up in Vermont and spent her childhood galivanting about the Green Mountain National Forest on bike and on foot.
 After a short detour to France, and then eight years in Washington, DC, she finds herself happily back in New England and enjoying all of the outdoor adventures Maine has to offer.
-Liz is very glad to be living in such a bike-friendly city as Portland, and is taking advantage of any warmer days to get out and explore.
+Liz is very glad to be living in such a bike-friendly city as Portland, and whenever the opportunity arises, is taking advantage of all the great places to bike around the state!

 James Tasse, Education Director